Supreme Court to hear anti-abortion and free speech case: A breakdown of NIFLA v. Becerra

 “Can the government impose and compel a faith-based ministry to proclaim a message that they are fundamentally opposed to with the risk of being fined or shut down?” he asked.
 “That’s the issue here.”

-Glessner said he believes NIFLA, which will be represented in court by the Christian non-profit Alliance Defending Freedom, is “going to win going away,” adding that the Supreme Court “hates compelled speech, which is why I’m confident we’ll get liberals on the court.”
+Glessner said he believes NIFLA, which will be represented in court by the Christian non-profit Alliance Defending Freedom, is “going to win going away,” adding that the Supreme Court “hates compelled speech, which is why I’m confident we’ll get the liberals on the court.”

+In a statement to Fox News, Denise Harle, legal counsel for the ADF, said: "It is unjust for the government to force anyone to speak a message they disagree with -- and to punish them if they don’t."

 What do supporters say?